heremaps/xyz-documentation/docs/api/devguide/workwithspaces.md

 PATCH /spaces/{spaceId}
 ```

-which requires a body like the following:
+which requires a body such as the following:

 ```JSON
 {